Menopause After 50 Lifestyle: How to Thrive with Energy, Confidence, and Vitality

 Morning Sunlight

-Ten minutes each morning boosts vitamin D regulates hormones and improves sleep and mood.
-Personally I noticed my energy and emotional stability improved dramatically with consistent sunlight exposure.
+Ten minutes of vitamin D improves sleep and mood.
+Personally, I noticed my energy and emotional stability improved dramatically with consistent sunlight exposure.

 Movement and Strength Training